 As I walked the creek I heard something large break through the brush ahead of me and I froze.
-Logic told me that it was at worse a large dog or even a stray cow, as there is very little in the way of predators in Mason county.
-Still, I’ve been a hunter since my teenage years and I knew well that the WV DNR had been actively repopulating absent native species: it was wholly possible that I was about to become face to face with something which might consider me lunch.
+Logic told me that it was at worse a large dog or even a stray cow, as it is very little in the way of predators in Mason county.
+Still, I’ve been a hunter since my teenage years and I knew well that the WV DNR had been actively repopulating absent native species: it was wholly possible that I was about to become face to face with something which might consider my lunch.

 I shrunk back into the brush and watched, afraid to stay and afraid to run.
 It drank for a few minutes, then cross the creek and continued on across toward Sandhill Road.
 When I was sure it was gone, I turned and ran as fast as I could back toward the pond where I’d parked.

 The one thing that sticks out in my mind about this encounter most clearly is the way it smelled.
 It smelled like sulfur.
 Now, don’t think I’m screaming fire and brimstone here, I’m not.
 One of the biggest problems with the TNT area is the pollution from the manufacturing activities that went on there.
-The worst of this is the Red Water run off generated by the production of gunpowder.
+The worst of this is the Red Water runoff generated by the production of gunpowder.
 The area was a navy ammunition plant at one time and made gunpowder.
-Red Water, the cause to this date of the brownish-red foam seen in many of the run off ponds, has a sulfur content that should concern anyone exposed to it.
+Red Water, the cause to this date of the brownish-red foam seen in many of the run-off ponds, has a sulfur content that should concern anyone exposed to it.
 It makes sense that anything living in this area should absorb some measure of that scent if they are drinking from these water sources.